-- A short to medium-term stock investment programme - A planned maintenance programme, based on achieving economies of scale by replacing components before they fail

-- The replacement of components within groupings to ensure effective use of resources - A cyclical maintenance programme, which includes external painter work and environmental improvements - A responsive maintenance service to efficiently deal with unplanned failures - Response targets and quality standards - Procedures relating to Health & Safety and property maintenance - An efficient and effective void repairs process to ensure that essential upgrades or previously missed investment is carried out with the minimum of delay to protect Association revenue, and - Comply with legislation and regulation.
+- A short to medium-term stock investment programme. - A planned maintenance programme, based on achieving economies of scale by replacing components before they fail. - The replacement of components within groupings to ensure effective use of resources. - A cyclical maintenance programme, which includes external painter work and environmental improvements. - A responsive maintenance service to efficiently deal with unplanned failures. - Response targets and quality standards. - Procedures relating to Health & Safety and property maintenance. - An efficient and effective void repairs process to ensure that essential upgrades or previously missed investment is carried out with the minimum of delay to protect Association revenue, and - Comply with legislation and regulation.

-Aims and Objectives:
+3.0 Aims and Objectives

-Through our AMS, we contribute to the delivery of our Strategic Objectives and we are committed to ensuring the following:
+Through our AMS, we contribute to the delivery of our Strategic Objectives, and we are committed to ensuring the following:

-- Customer satisfaction
+- Customer satisfaction.

+- Recognition of our customers' needs.

-- Quality standards
+- Quality standards.

-- Sustainability, and
+- Sustainability, and.

 - Financial viability, affordability and value for money.

+- Delivering added value through our procurement process.

+- Assisting in the delivery of the Scottish Governments Net Zero targets.